-Victory then exchanged fire with the French ship Redoubtable, and their rigging became entangled.
-As the ships exchanged cannon fire, a French sniper on the enemy’s flagship spotted Nelson on the deck of Victory, who was unmistakable in his decorated military coat.
-The sniper’s musket ball struck Nelson’s shoulder and lodged in his back.
-He was taken below decks and died a few hours later, but by then, he knew that Britain had won the battle.
-“Thank God I have done my duty.”
-These were his last words.
+Victory then exchanged fire with the French shipRedoubtable, and their rigging became entangled.
+As the ships exchanged cannon fire, a French sniper spotted Nelson on the deck of Victory, who was unmistakable in his decorated military coat.
+The sniper’s musket ball struck Nelson’s lung and lodged in his back.
+He was taken belowdecks.
+By then, he knew that Britain had won the battle.
+His last words were: “Thank God I have done my duty.”
+He died within a few hours.

-In a previous battle, he was hit by a musket ball in his right elbow, and his arm had to be amputated.
+In a previous battle, his right elbow was hit by a musket ball, and his arm had to be amputated.
 In yet another battle, he had been blinded in one eye.
 But his afflictions didn’t prevent him from doing his duty.
 His ability to endure hardness inspired others to march forward, dedicating themselves to their country.